 What is it about orange and cranberry together?
-In these vegan baked oatmeal cups, this classic flavor combination really gets a chance to shine.
+In these vegan oatmeal cups, this classic flavor combination really gets a chance to shine.
 It's a healthy breakfast or snack that you're going to turn to again and again.

 I consider my son the ultimate recipe tester.
 Like most kids his age, he knows what he likes and is not shy about telling you.
 He ate three of these oatmeal cups on the first day.